jive-vlbi/casa-vlbi/README.md

 ### Appending the system temperatures to the FITS IDI files

-You can run it either via the standalone script:
+You can run it either via the following standalone command:

 ```bash
 append_tsys.py  {antabfile}  {idifiles}